-We began to investigate the story of St Barbe, identifying the history behind the name.
-Our research showed the museum building (originally the old school house) was gifted by Anne St Barbe, to educate the less privileged children in Lymington some 100 years ago.
+I began to investigate the story of St Barbe, identifying the history behind the name.
+My research showed the museum building (originally the old schoolhouse) was gifted by Anne St Barbe, to educate the less privileged children in Lymington some 100 years ago.

-The logo design became an artist impression of the face of Anne St Barbe, using layered colour and shapes to create a piece of ‘art’ in its own right – encompassing not only the museum but the gallery part of St Barbe.
-We wanted to tell the story of its heritage in the logo.
-We decided we could make this into a three-dimensional sculpture which would go on the front of the building.
-Although we experimented with coloured perspex; powder coated steel became the preferred material as it was a more durable choice.
+The logo design is an artist impression of the face of Anne St Barbe, using layered colour and shapes to create a piece of ‘art’ in its own right – encompassing not only the museum but the gallery part of St Barbe.
+I wanted to tell the story of its heritage in the logo.
+I decided I could make this into a three-dimensional sculpture that would go on the front of the building.
+Although I experimented with coloured perspex; powder-coated steel became my preferred material as it was a more durable choice.

 The external signage was created from steel and built out from the side of the building, following the curve of the external wall.
-All our design work had to be submitted to the local planning department for planning approval before we could create any final signage to the outside of the Museum.
+All my design work had to be submitted to the local planning department for planning approval before I could create any final signage to the outside of the Museum.
 The project took six months to complete.